Lake Hughes, California

-Lake Hughes is an unincorporated community in northern Los Angeles County, California.
+Lake Hughes is an unincorporated community and census-designated place in northern Los Angeles County, California, United States.
 It is in the Sierra Pelona Mountains, northwest of Palmdale and north of the Santa Clarita Valley, in the Angeles National Forest.
 It is on the sag pond waters of Lake Hughes and Elizabeth Lake.
-The community is rural in character, with a population of 649 in 2010, but also has a strong recreational element centered on the three lakes in the vicinity.
+The community is rural in character, with a population of 544 at the 2020 census, but also has a strong recreational element centered on the three lakes in the vicinity.
 The community of Elizabeth Lake is located just east of Lake Hughes, sharing the same ZIP code.

 History

 Nearby Elizabeth Lake, known then as La Laguna de Chico Lopez, was a watering locale on Spanish colonial and Mexican El Camino Viejo in Alta California and the Gold Rush era Stockton – Los Angeles Road.
 From 1858 to 1861, Lake Hughes was on the route of the Butterfield Overland Mail, between the Widow Smith's Station and Mud Spring stage stops.
 The lake area was to the west of Rancho La Liebre, an 1846 Mexican land grant now part of Tejon Ranch.

 Lake Hughes was named for Judge Griffith (Patrick) Hughes, who homesteaded the area around the turn of the 20th century.
 Settlers were drawn to the area because water was more plentiful than in the drier Antelope Valley.